552020/futura_prealpha/docs/PRs/PR.md

     - [ ] Invitee (with access link)
     - [ ] Inviter (for retrieving memory)

+---

+### ✅ Implementation Notes

+#### User Status Management

+Instead of adding `isTemporary` fields to individual memory tables, we're using the `all_users` table's `type` field to determine if a user is temporary or permanent.
+This approach:

+- Centralizes user status in one place
+- Maintains referential integrity through the `all_users` table
+- Simplifies queries (no need to check multiple tables for temporary status)

+#### Database Relationships

+- All memory tables (images, documents, notes) now reference `all_users.id` via `ownerId`
+- The `all_users` table maintains the relationship between permanent and temporary users
+- The unique constraint ensures a user can't be both permanent and temporary simultaneously

+#### User Promotion Flow

+The `createUser` event in `auth.ts` handles the promotion of temporary users to permanent users by:

+1. Finding a matching temporary user by email
+2. Locating the corresponding `all_users` entry
+3. Updating the `all_users` entry to point to the new permanent user
+4. Removing the temporary user record

-Great question — and you’re thinking in the right direction.
-You **don’t need to store an array of invited users**.
+Great question — and you're thinking in the right direction.
+You **don't need to store an array of invited users**.
 Here's a breakdown:

 ---